-Donald Trump Could Face Charges For ‘Criminal Incitement,’ Report Says
+Donald Trump Could Face Charges For 'Criminal Incitement,' Report Says

 Conversely, acting U.S. Attorney Michael Sherwin, the top federal prosecutor in Washington, D.C., claimed on Thursday that Trump could be charged for his role in the riots.
 Sherwin said that the DOJ is examining the possibility of charges for all individuals who were involved in Wednesday's riots — including the president.

-The possibility of charges comes as the real estate mogul’s time in the White House comes to an end.
+The possibility of charges comes as the real estate mogul's time in the White House nears its end.
 He already faces potential civil and criminal liability in New York from investigations from Manhattan District Attorney Cyrus Vance and New York Attorney General Letitia James.

 As The Inquisitr reported, Democrats in the House of Representatives are allegedly planning to introduce articles of impeachment against Trump on Monday.